-You probably already know that Google uses about 200 ranking factors in their algorithm…
+You might already know that Google uses over 200 ranking factors in their algorithm…

 Some are proven.

 Some are controversial.

 Others are SEO nerd speculation.

 And I recently updated this entire list for 2022.

 Let’s dive right in.

 - Brand Signals

 - On-Site Webspam Factors